-- 1 TBSP olive oil + drizzle for crostini
+- 1 TBSP olive oil additional for crostini

 - 1 Tablespoon honey

-- Preheat oven to 375°F. Toss grapes in 1 Tablespoon olive oil, with thyme sprigs (no need to destem for the roast).
-Place on a baking sheet and bake for 10 minutes.
+- Preheat oven to 375°F. Toss grapes in 1 tablespoon of olive oil, with 3 thyme sprigs (no need to destem them for the roast).
+Place the grapes on a baking sheet and bake for 10 minutes.
 Flip over, and continue to bake for an additional 6-8 minutes.
-Once roasted, remove grapes from vine (if you haven’t already – you can roast them either way) and discard thyme stems.
+Once roasted, remove the grapes from the vine (if you haven't already; you can roast them either way) and discard thyme stems.

 - Meanwhile, place the baguette slices on a baking sheet and drizzle olive oil across one side of the slices.
-Flip, and lightly drizzle additional olive oil – be careful to not drench them.
+Flip, and lightly drizzle additional olive oil, being careful to not drench them.
 Sprinkle on salt and pepper as desired.
-Bake for 5-7 minutes, flipping halfway through.
+Bake for 5-7 minutes on each side, until toasted.

-- While the crostini and grapes bake, stir together the room temperature goat cheese with honey (if you didn’t buy honey goat cheese to start with), and 1 1/2 teaspoons chopped fresh thyme leaves.
+- While the crostini and grapes bake, stir together the room temperature goat cheese with honey and 1 1/2 teaspoons chopped fresh thyme leaves.
+Add salt to taste.